Qovery/documentation/website/guides/tutorial/how-to-deploy-your-application-on-aws-in-30-minutes.md

 -> [Connect to Qovery][urls.start_qovery]

 #### Create your Organization
-The concept of an organization is similar to the Organization on GitHub ([read more][docs.main-concepts.business.organization]).
+The concept of an organization is similar to the Organization on GitHub ([read more][docs.using-qovery.configuration.organization]).
 It's good practice to name your organization like your Company or project.
 You can be part of multiple organizations.
 Then you can give permissions to teammates to get access to your organization and then collaborate.

 <Alert type="info">